Zip-E-Doc/zip-e-doc/README.md

 # Zip-E-Doc

 Zip-E-Doc is a web based text editor that allows you to create, edit, save, share, and delete text documents.
-Using a cloud based document editor allows multiple users to contribute and make changes at the same time.
-It is similar to a traditional word processor, but with the added benefit of being accessible from any internet connected device, making it a convenient tool for those who work remotely or on the go.
+Using a cloud based document editor has the added benefit of being accessible from any internet connected device, making it a convenient tool for those who work remotely or on the go.

 ## Github Links